-On its sunny side, Mercury can reach a scorching 700 K (about 800°F).
-But because it has virtually no atmosphere to hold in that heat, temperatures drop to about 90 K (about -300°F) on the dark side.
+On its sunny day side, Mercury can reach a scorching 700 K (about 800°F).
+But because it has virtually no atmosphere to hold in that heat, temperatures drop to about 90 K (about -300°F) at night.

 7. How will MESSENGER deal